-It is essential that all concerns/allegations of peer-on-peer abuse are handled sensitively, appropriately and promptly.
-The way in which they are responded to can have a significant impact on our school environment.
-Any response should:
+We take a zero-tolerance approach to peer-on-peer abuse.
+Peer-on-peer abuse will not be tolerated or passed off as part of 'banter' or 'growing up'.
+All reports of peer on peer abuse will be taken seriously, handled sensitively, appropriately and promptly.
+The way in which they are responded to can have a significant impact on our school environment and culture.